ratt-ru/tw-source-finder/docs/src/guide/user_guide.rst

 The process can be described through the following equations:

+..
+TODO find a better way to have the equations under one directive

 .. math:: t = o - d
 .. math:: m * t = m * (o - d)
 .. math:: =o - m * t